tidymodels/recipes/tests/testthat/_snaps/unknown.md

       te_1 <- bake(rec_1, sacr_te)
     Condition
       Warning:
       !
-There are new levels in a factor: WEST_SACRAMENTO
+There are new levels in a factor: `WEST_SACRAMENTO`.
       * New levels will be coerced to `NA` by `step_unknown()`. i Consider using ?step_novel (`?recipes::step_novel()`) before `step_unknown()`.
       Warning:
       !
-There are new levels in a factor: z95691
+There are new levels in a factor: `z95691`.
       * New levels will be coerced to `NA` by `step_unknown()`. i Consider using ?step_novel (`?recipes::step_novel()`) before `step_unknown()`.